codyngpriest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # This script displays the content of /etc/passwd and /etc/hosts.
 4. Last lines of a file
 # This script displays the last 10 lines of /etc/passwd
+5. I'd prefer the first ones actually
+# This script displays the first 10 lines of /etc/passwd